NganNgoVoThanh/AIO2025.M1W01.UnderstandingTheOrderofExecutionInSQL/README.md

 # AIO2025.M1W01.Blog

-# Understanding The Order of Execution On SQL
+# Understanding The Order of Execution In SQL

 SQL (Structured Query Language) is a powerful language used to query and manipulate data in relational database management systems.
-SQL statements are written as `SELECT … FROM … WHERE …`, but executed helps you **filter**, **group**, and **sort data correctly — and optimize** your queries effectively.
+SQL statements are written as `SELECT … FROM … WHERE …`, but understanding the actual execution order helps you **filter**, **group**, and **sort data correctly — and optimize** your queries effectively.

 ---